-2. General purpose
+General purpose

-Sustainable management of fish stocks and protection of VMEs in the western part of the Convention Area.

-The objective of these Measures is to ensure the long-term conservation and sustainable use of the fisheries resources in the Convention Area while protecting the marine ecosystems of the North Pacific Ocean in which these resources occur.

-These measures shall set out to prevent significant adverse impacts on VMEs in the Convention Area of the North Pacific Ocean, acknowledging the complex dependency of fishing resources and species belonging to the same ecosystem within VMEs.

-The Commission shall re-evaluate, and as appropriate, revise, the definition based on further consideration of the work done through FAO and by NPFC.
+2. The objective of this CMM is to ensure the long-term conservation and sustainable use of the fisheries resources in the Convention Area while protecting the marine ecosystems of the North Pacific Ocean in which these resources occur.
+The measures in this CMM aim to prevent significant adverse impacts on VMEs in the Convention Area of the North Pacific Ocean, acknowledging the complex dependency of fishing resources and species belonging to the same ecosystem within VMEs.
+The Commission shall regularly review, and as appropriate, revise this CMM considering the best available science and the recommendations of the NPFC Scientific Committee, and with reference to relevant guidance adopted by UNGA and FAO.

-3. Principles
+Principles

-The implementation of this CMM shall:

-- (a) be based on the best scientific information available, - (b) be in accordance with existing international laws and agreements including UNCLOS and other relevant international instruments. - (c) establish appropriate and effective conservation and management measures, - (d) be in accordance with the precautionary approach, and - (e) incorporate an ecosystem approach to fisheries management.
+- 3. The implementation of this CMM shall: - (a) be based on the best scientific information available, - (b) be in accordance with existing international laws and agreements including UNCLOS and other relevant international instruments, - (c) establish appropriate and effective conservation and management measures, - (d) be in accordance with the precautionary approach, and - (e) incorporate an ecosystem approach to fisheries management.

-4. Measures
+Measures